Macroevolution.

 Summary

-• The newly formed lineages evolve different adaptations.
+• Newly formed lineages evolve different adaptations.

 5 – (Palaeo) Evo Devo